Bonanza Bros.: Ports

-The arcade game was ported to the Sega Mega Drive, Master System, TurboGrafx-CD (Japan only), ZX Spectrum (Europe only), Amstrad CPC (Europe only), Commodore 64, Amiga, Sharp X68000 (Japan only) and Atari ST, with minor graphics differences, depending on the system, and some changes in the gameplay, mainly in the bonus stages.
+The arcade game was ported to the Sega Mega Drive, Master System, TurboGrafx-CD (Japan only), ZX Spectrum (Europe only), Amstrad CPC (Europe only), Commodore 64, Amiga, X68000 (Japan only) and Atari ST, with minor graphics differences, depending on the system, and some changes in the gameplay, mainly in the bonus stages.

 Reception

-Game Machine listed Bonanza Bros. on their July 15, 1990 issue as being the third most-popular arcade game in Japan at that point.
+Game Machine listed Bonanza Bros. on their July 15, 1990 issue as being the third most popular arcade game in Japan at that point.

-Julian Rignall of Computer and Video Games praised the arcade game's originality and "stunning" graphics, calling it a "rather nerve-wracking game of hide and seek" while stating it's "a very different sort of game that taxes your brains rather than your reflexes."
+Julian Rignall of Computer and Video Games praised the arcade game's originality and "stunning" graphics, calling it a "rather nerve-wracking game of hide and seek" and "a very different sort of game that taxes your brains rather than your reflexes."
 Sinclair User recommended the arcade game to those who like the use of planning and timing rather than sheer speed of reaction.

-Mega Zone magazine enjoyed the Mega Drive version for its usage of digitized speech and stating "The Best thing about this game though is it's witty.
+Mega Zone magazine enjoyed the Mega Drive version for its usage of digitized speech, stating, "The best thing about this game though is it's witty.
 The whole idea is clever and the way the characters act is like an old Laurel and Hardy or Keystone cops movie."
 MegaTech said the two player mode action is fun but does not have challenge, giving criticism to the game's difficulty for being too easy.
-Console XS praised the genesis version saying it has a very decent presentation and neat graphics and they criticized the game’s difficulty being very easy.
+Console XS praised the genesis version saying it has a very decent presentation and neat graphics and they criticized the game's difficulty being very easy.

 Gamesradar ranked Bonanza Bros. at #47 in their "Best Sega Genesis/Mega Drive games of all time".